Lock screen: Mobile operating systems

-Mobile operating system that run on smartphones and tablets typically use a gesture based lock-screen.
+Mobile operating systems that run on smartphones and tablets typically use a gesture based lock-screen.
 Phones manufactured by Neonode were unlocked by swiping to the right on its touchscreen.
 Apple's iOS, used by the iPhone and iPad lines, utilized a similar unlock mechanism until iOS 10, with an on-screen slider slid to the right.
 Beginning on iOS 5, sliding in the other direction sends the user directly to the camera app.
 On iOS 7, the slider widget was removed as part of a larger overhaul of the iOS interface, and users could now swipe from any point on the screen.
 The lock screen also displays a clock, notifications, and provides audio playback controls. iOS 10 made major changes to the lock screen, replacing the sliding gesture with pressing the Home button.
 Swiping is still used to access the camera, as well as an additional page to the left with widgets.
 As the iPhone X and iPad Pro do not have physical home buttons, the user must swipe upwards from the bottom of the screen instead.